 Maternity and parental allowance.
-EUROMOD underestimates the number of beneficiaries by almost one half.
-The explanation is the same as in the case of previous benefits.
-Conversely, the amount of benefit is overestimated by 5% in 2016 and 2017.
+EUROMOD underestimates the number of beneficiaries by about one quarter.
+Conversely, the amount of benefit is overestimated by 7% to 12%.
 The model assumes that each beneficiary receives the benefit in the maximum duration, but in reality this may not be the case.

 Subsistence benefit.
-EUROMOD obtains 8% (in 2015) to 26% (in 2017) more beneficiaries than according to administrative figures.
-On the other hand, the discrepancy in the aggregate amount is significantly smaller, ranging from -10% in 2015 to 3% in 2017.
+EUROMOD obtains 16% (in 2015) to 26% (in 2016) more beneficiaries than according to administrative figures.
+On the other hand, the discrepancy in the aggregate amount is significantly smaller, ranging from -4% in 2014 to 8% in 2016.
+In the previous rounds of research (Urban and Bezeredi, 2017), the number of beneficiaries in EUROMOD was overestimated in much greater extent, up to 50%.
+According to the basic calculation, many households have the right to obtain only a small amount of benefit, which is not taken-up in reality.
+The current version of the model introduces the threshold below which the benefit is not taken-up.

 Unemployment benefit.
 SILC data seriously underestimate the number of recipients and the total amount of Unemployment benefit.
-According to SILC, 54 thousand people received unemployment benefits, whereas the administrative figure for Unemployment benefit is 108 thousand people in 2015.
+According to SILC, 53 thousand people received unemployment benefits, whereas the administrative figure for Unemployment benefit is 118 thousand people in 2014.
 EUROMOD uses SILC data to determine which persons are receiving Unemployment benefit, and also uses the amount of benefit recorded in SILC to calculate the benefit base (yempv).
-Given all these conditions, it is not unexpected that the ratio between EUROMOD and administrative total amount of Unemployment benefit is only 51% in 2015.
+Given all these conditions, it is not unexpected that the ratio between EUROMOD and administrative total amount of Unemployment benefit is only 43% in 2014 and 59% in 2016.

-We have seen in the previous section that input data capture only 86% to 89% of total employment income, as registered in official sources.
+We have seen in the previous section that input data capture only 92% to 94% of total employment income, as registered in official sources.
 Consequently, similar discrepancy can be noticed for employer SIC, employee SIC, self-employed persons SIC and personal income tax.